ÖÖD – reflecting diversity / GHANA

 - Plan to work early mornings and late evenings, if possible;

-- Start with proper probiotics a week before your travel, continue throughout the trip;
+- Start with proper probiotics a week before your travel, and continue throughout the trip;

 - Plan for a second, third and fourth share of work clothes;